networkit/networkit/Doc/www/get_started.rst

 - networkx
 - tabulate

 You can use the command :code:`pip3 install scipy numpy readline matplotlib networkx tabulate` on your terminal to install all packages at once.
 During the installation of NetworKit, the setup will check if the external packages NetworKit uses are available and print warnings at the end of the installation process.
-If you don't see any warnings, your system should be ready to use NetworKit.
+If you do not see any warnings, your system should be ready to use NetworKit.

 Install NetworKit